csiro-coasts/EMS/README.md

 See [more EMS info on the CEM website](https://research.csiro.au/cem/software/ems/)

 ## Documentation
-Manuals for all modules [is available from this link](https://research.csiro.au/cem/software/ems/ems-documentation/)
+Manuals for all modules [are available from this link](https://research.csiro.au/cem/software/ems/ems-documentation/)

 ## User registration
 We strongly encourage all users of EMS to register their details with our group.